Carlos Campos, PhD

 - Division of Metabolism, Endocrinology and Nutrition Website: : http://depts.washington.edu/metab/

-Carlos Campos received his PhD in Neuroscience from Washington State University in 2014, where he studied gastrointestinal mechanisms of appetite control with Dr. Robert Ritter.
+Carlos Arturo Campos received his PhD in Neuroscience from Washington State University in 2014, where he studied gut-brain mechanisms of appetite control with Dr. Robert Ritter.
 He then completed a postdoctoral fellowship with Drs.
-Richard Palmiter and Michael Schwartz at the University of Washington, using mouse molecular genetics and neuroscience techniques to probe the function of visceral sensory pathways in feeding behavior, learning, and memory.
-Dr. Campos was recruited by the Department of Medicine and appointed to Assistant Professor in 2019.
+Richard Palmiter and Michael Schwartz at the University of Washington, using mouse transgenic and viral approaches to investigate genetically defined brain pathways involved in feeding behavior, learning, and memory.
+This research led to several break throughs, including the discovery of a brain locus that transduces visceral sensations into emotions, and the identification of a neural pathway that mediates cancer-induced loss of appetite and malaise.
+Dr. Campos was recruited by the Department of Medicine and appointed to Assistant Professor in Fall of 2019.